 Instruction in cleaning chemical safety for your employees

 Just as important as providing your workers with the essential documentation is training them properly on how to use and store cleaning products.
 Several cleaning agents can be highly caustic or combustible, endangering the user.
 Employees may mistake high-risk substances for low-risk ones, which can have dangerous results.
+Latest reporting suggests the industrial cleaning chemicals market is expected to keep growing at a steady pace.

 To avoid this, it’s critical to inform all staff members about the following “signal words” and where to look for them on containers: